RonBulaon/nsdJourney/CCNA/randomNotes.md

   The boot loader command line supports commands to format the flash file system, reinstall the operating system software, and recover a lost or forgotten password.
 For example, the dir command can be used to view a list of files within a specified directory.

+## Routing
+### Router-on-a-Stick Scenario on a ***Router***
+  * Create subinterface on an interface using encapsulation dot1q
+  * On a single router interface

+### Inter-VLAN Routing on ***L3 Switch***
+  * L3 must have SVI vlans of the connecting switches.
+With an IP of member of the connecting network vlan
+  * Issue ```ip routing``` command
+  * Physical connection must be trunking

+### STP

+### EtherChannel
+* More than 1 cable going to same switch/router
+* Act as 1 interface
+* Max 8 interfaces per EtherChannel
+* Load Balance : SHould have same configuaration for:
+  * Duplex
+  * Speed
+  * Access/Trunk
+  * Vlans
+  * STP interface settings (port priority)
+* State for each side of the cable
+  * On / On                 - Static
+  * Desirable / Desirable   - PAgP
+  * Desirable / Auto        - PAgP    - Passive
+  * Active / Active         - LACP
+  * Active / Passive        - LACP

+### Configuration Guidelines and Restrictions for EtherChannel
+EtherChannel has some specific guidelines that must be followed in order to avoid configuration problems.

+1. All Ethernet interfaces support EtherChannel up to a maximum of eight interfaces with no requirement that the interfaces be on the same interface module.

+1. All interfaces within an EtherChannel must operate at the same speed and duplex.

+1. EtherChannel links can function as either single VLAN access ports or as trunk links between switches.

+1. All interfaces in a Layer 2 EtherChannel must be members of the same VLAN or be configured as trunks.

+1. If configured as trunk links, Layer 2 EtherChannel must have the same native VLAN and have the same VLANs allowed on both switches connected to the trunk.

+1. When configuring EtherChannel links, all interfaces should be shutdown prior to beginning the EtherChannel configuration.
+When configuration is complete, the links can be re-enabled.

+1. After configuring the EtherChannel, verify that all interfaces are in the up/up state.

+1. It is possible to configure an EtherChannel as static, or for it to use either PAgP or LACP to negotiate the EtherChannel connection.
+The determination of how an EtherChannel is setup is the value of the channel-group number mode command.
+Valid values are:

+    * **active** LACP is enabled unconditionally
+    * **passive** LACP is enabled only if another LACP-capable device is connected.
+    * **desirable** PAgP is enabled unconditionally
+    * **auto** PAgP is enabled only if another PAgP-capable device is connected.
+    * **on** EtherChannel is enabled, but without either LACP or PAgP.

+1. LAN ports can form an EtherChannel using PAgP if the modes are compatible.
+Compatible PAgP modes are:
+    * desirable => desirable
+    * desirable => auto

+    If both interfaces are in auto mode, an Etherchannel cannot form.

+1. LAN ports can form an EtherChannel using LACP if the modes are compatible.
+Compatible LACP modes are:
+     * **active => active**
+     * **active => passive**

+    If both interfaces are in passive mode, an EtherChannel cannot form using LACP.

+1. Channel-group numbers are local to the individual switch.
+Although this activity uses the same Channel-group number on either end of the EtherChannel connection, it is not a requirement.
+Channel-group 1 (interface po1) on one switch can form an EtherChannel with Channel-group 5 (interface po5) on another switch.

 [Back to Top](#random-notes)